act65/generalisation/notes/glossary.md

 - they are talking about different things and have different implications.

 - What about the ratio/distribution of sharpness in different dimensions?

-What about other types of minima?
-- strongly convex??
-- ??
 -->